twitter/scala_school2/README.md

 # Scala School 2

 The goal of Scala School 2 is to provide organized, interactive, reference-quality material for learning the Scala language.
+It is implemented as a self-contained, locally running web server, which serves book-style material along with live, editable and runnable code snippets.
+This is intended both for self-paced study as well as for classroom-style lecture and group exercise.

+We aim to eventually provide this as a high availability public service, hosted by Twitter, for people everywhere to learn Scala.
+Currently, however, this is a *very bad idea* for technical reasons: the underlying Scala interpreter is not sandboxed (see issues [#6](https://github.com/twitter/scala_school2/issues/6) and [#7](https://github.com/twitter/scala_school2/issues/7)).
+So, for now, please download the project and run it locally.

 ## Running